Hosting and deployment options

-Netlify offers a free plan with features similar to GitHub Pages, but also lets you scale up to Pro, Business, or Enterprise plans for more robust needs.
+Netlify not only offers a free plan with features similar to GitHub Pages but also lets you scale up to Pro, Business, or Enterprise plans for more robust needs.
 With Netlify, you can get deploy previews, rollbacks, form handling, distributed content delivery network (CDN), infinite scalability, SSL, a programmable API, CLI, and more.

 The most impressive example of a Netlify-hosted site is Smashing Magazine.
 Previously hosted on WordPress, Smashing Magazine made the switch to Netlify, with Hugo as the static site generator engine.
 See Smashing Magazine just got 10x faster for details.

 Aerobatic is similar to Netlify in that it builds and publishes your static site.
 Aerobatic gives you a robust publishing engine that includes a CDN, SSL, continuous delivery, a deployment CLI, password protection, and more.
-Aerobatic can publish a number of static site generators, including Jekyll, Hugo, Hexo, and more.
+Aerobatic can build your site using various static site generators, including Jekyll, Hugo, Hexo, and more.
 Aerobatic says,

 Aerobatic is a specialized platform for efficient delivery of static webpages and website assets.
 We take care of the configuration details for you that provide the best balance of performance and maintainability.
 Stop fiddling with CDNs and web server configs and focus on coding great front-end experiences. — Static website serving